The reader understands the importance of matching of ventilation and perfusion in the lung.

 CONSEQUENCES OF HIGH AND LOW V̇/Q̇

 Oxygen is delivered to the alveolus by alveolar ventilation, is removed from the alveolus as it diffuses into the pulmonary capillary blood, and is carried away by blood flow.
 Similarly, carbon dioxide is delivered to the alveolus in the mixed venous blood and diffuses into the alveolus in the pulmonary capillary.
 The carbon dioxide is removed from the alveolus by alveolar ventilation.
-As will be discussed in Chapter 6, at resting cardiac outputs the ...
+As will be discussed in Chapter 6, at resting ...